reiryuki/DTSX-Ultra-ZTE-A2020G-Pro-Magisk-Module/README.md

 ## Descriptions
 - An equalizer ported from ZTE A2020G Pro (P855A01)
-- Post process type FX
+- Post process type soundfx
 - Changing build product and product model, may break your platform apps and features functionality

 ## Not Compatible with